Daily Almanac for

 usage: a sudden unforeseen crisis (usually involving danger) that requires immediate action; "he never knew what to do in an emergency"

-5. nip, pinch, bite, chomp
+5. nip, pinch, bite, chomp, clip, clipping, snip

-usage: small sharp biting
+usage: a small sharp bite or snip

 6. pinch, tweak, squeeze, squeezing